satwinder6510/bokun/replit.md

 The backend is an **Express.js** application written in TypeScript, providing RESTful API endpoints under the `/api` namespace.
 It acts as a secure intermediary (proxy pattern) for interactions with the Bokun API, protecting credentials and generating HMAC-SHA1 signatures server-side.
 Key integration points include connection testing, product search with pagination, product details retrieval, and availability/pricing queries.
 API credentials are stored as environment variables.

 **GBP-Fixed Currency with Admin-Configurable Exchange Rate:** The platform displays all prices in GBP (£) for the UK market.
-Bokun API returns prices in USD, which are converted to GBP using an admin-configurable exchange rate stored in the `site_settings` database table (default: 0.79).
+Bokun API returns prices in USD, which are converted to GBP using an admin-configurable exchange rate stored in the `site_settings` database table (default: 0.75).
 A 10% markup is applied after conversion.
 The exchange rate can be adjusted via the Admin Settings page (`/admin/settings`) with real-time price calculation preview.

 **Currency Conversion Flow:**
-1. Bokun API returns price in USD
+1. Bokun API returns price in USD (always - regardless of currency parameter sent)
 2. USD price × Exchange Rate = GBP price
 3. GBP price × 1.10 = Final display price (with 10% markup)

+**CRITICAL Implementation Note:** The Bokun API always returns USD prices regardless of the currency parameter sent.
+Frontend code must NOT pass a currency parameter to API calls - the server defaults to USD, and the frontend `formatBokunPrice()` function handles the conversion.

 The `useExchangeRate` hook (`client/src/hooks/useExchangeRate.ts`) fetches the rate from `/api/exchange-rate` and provides `formatBokunPrice()` for consistent pricing across TourCard, TourDetail, and AvailabilityChecker components.

 **Performance Optimization:** First-time loads return the first 100 products immediately (~2-3 seconds), while remaining products are cached in the background.
-GBP cache is used with a 30-day TTL.
+USD cache is used with a 30-day TTL.

 ### Data Layer